Sukh Jiwan Mal

 Sukh Jiwan Mal was the Raja of Kashmir from 1754 to 1762.
-He rose from the rank of a soldier to a governor (amir) and then finally became a ruler.
-He was the last independent monarch of Kashmir.
+He quickly rose from the rank of a lieutenant in the Afghan Army to a Dewan in the government of Ahmad Shah Durrani.
+He became a governor (Amir) in 1753 after a successful coup and subsequent execution of his predecessor Abdullah Khan and then finally became a ruler in 1754 after shifting his allegiance to the Mughal Empire.

+He was deposed after extended efforts by the Afghan forces in 1762 and executed in the same year.
+He is regarded as the last independent as well as the last Hindu monarch of Kashmir.

 Early life

 Sukh Jiwan Mal was born and raised in the city of Bhera, then in the Subah of Lahore, into a Punjabi Hindu Khatri family.

-History

-Background
+Rise to power

 Kashmir under Afghan rulers was in a bad state.
 Locals were tortured and killed during the reign of Afghans.
 The very first Afghan chief Abdullah Khan Isk Aquasi appointed by Ahmad Shah Abdali would line up all Kashmiris whom he considered rich and would ask them to either part with their wealth or to face death.
 The Afghan army would often raid and loot common Kashmiri houses.

-Rise

 After the loot and plunder, Abdullah Khan Isk Aquasi returned to Kabul leaving Kashmir under the charge of Abdullah Khan Kabuli.
 Kabuli appointed Sukh Jiwan as his chief advisor.
 A local leader of the Kashmiri Muslims, Abu'l Hasan Bandey wanted to get rid of the cruel Afghan rulers.
 Bandey convinced Sukh Jiwan to kill Kabuli and become independent.
-Subsequently, Kabuli was assassinated and Sukh Jiwan became the independent ruler after formally getting the title of Raja.
+Subsequently, Kabuli was assassinated and Sukh Jiwan became the independent ruler after formally getting the title of Raja from the Mughal emperor.